vwkd/code-system/src/languages/wasm/component.md

-# Component Model
+# Component

 ## Introduction

-- standard for composition of Wasm modules
+- composable Wasm module
-- enables capability-based, virtualizable interfaces
+- enables capability-based, virtualizable interface

-## Wasm Interface Type (WIT)
+## Wasm Interface Type (WIT) format

-- IDL for Component Model
+- IDL

-describe the imports and exports to a component

-`.wit` file can contain multiple worlds
+- naming is kebab-case, ASCII-only
+- written in `.wit` files
-beware: single `.wit` file doesn't necessarily correspond to single component!
+- beware: single `.wit` file doesn't necessarily correspond to single component ❗️

-### Package

-- set of interfaces and worlds
-- defined in files in the same directory that all use the file extension `wit`

-basis of sharing types and definitions in an ecosystem of components

-Types can be imported between interfaces within a package and additionally from other packages through IDs.

-A "package" groups together a set of interfaces and worlds that would otherwise be named with a common prefix.

-can be defined in a collection of files and at least one of them must specify a package name.
-Multiple files can specify a package and they must all agree on what the package name is.

-can contain any number of interfaces listed at the top-level and in any order all references between interfaces must be well-formed and acyclic

-can contain world definitions at the top-level in addition to interface definitions.

-group definitions, don't represent behaviour

-- has id of namespace, name and optional semver version id at the top of a WIT file via a package declaration used to generate the names of imports and exports of interfaces and worlds

 ### Interface

 - set of types and functions
-- can think of as instance type
+- can think of instance type
 - can think of unit of functionality
-- can contain use statements, type definitions, and function definitions
+- can import types and functions from other interfaces
 - has single namespace, defined names must not collide

 ### World

 - set of imports and exports
-- can think of as component type
+- can think of component type
 - can contain functions and interfaces
 - can think of set of functionalities

-plain name of import or export statement becomes plain name of final component import or export definition

-Kebab names cannot overlap and must be unique, even between imports and exports.
-IDs, however, can be both imported and exported. same interface cannot be explicitly imported or exported twice.
+- can import and export same foreign interface by ID, but not local interface

+### Package

+- set of interfaces and worlds
+- `.wit` files in the same directory
+- order of interfaces and worlds in `.wit` files doesn't matter
+- has id from namespace, name and optional semver version
+- id `namespace:name@version` at top of at least one `.wit` file
+- can't have cyclical references between interfaces